EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 08 | January 21, 2020 | Tuesday
+**Today's Progress:** Today I learned about a special case of the relationship between two quantitative variables is the linear relationship.
+In this case, a straight line simply and adequately summarizes the relationship.
+When the scatterplot displays a linear relationship, we supplement it with the correlation coefficient (r).
+The least-squares regression line has the smallest sum of squared vertical deviations of the data points from the line.
+Extrapolation is the prediction of values of the explanatory variable that falls outside the range of the data.

+**Description:** Following topics were covered:
+- Case Q → Q: Linear Relationships
+  - Introduction
+  - Correlation
+    - R - Coefficient of Correlation
+    - Properties of R
+  - Regression
+  - Least Squares Regression
+  - Intercept and Slope
+  - Predictions

 ### Day 07 | January 20, 2020 | Monday
 **Today's Progress:** Today I learned how to graphically display the relationship between two quantitative variables and describe: a) the overall pattern and b) striking deviations from the pattern.